dgasmith/opt_einsum/docs/paths/introduction.md

 contraction in the second step can be -- often dramatically.
-However, finding the *optimal* path is an NP-hard problem that can quickly become intractable, meaning that a  balance must be struck between the time spent finding a path, and its quality. :mod:`opt_einsum` handles this by using several path finding algorithms, which can be manually specified using the `optimize` keyword.
+However, finding the *optimal* path is an NP-hard problem that can quickly become intractable, meaning that a  balance must be struck between the time spent finding a path, and its quality. `opt_einsum` handles this by using several path finding algorithms, which can be manually specified using the `optimize` keyword.
 These are: